mmontes11/charts-js/README.md

 We use NodeJS + ExpressJS + MongoDB for the back-end.

 The front-end  was built with AngularJS.
-We use [charts-js](https://github.com/mmontes11/charts-js) as a base.

 It also consumes a webservice that provides random data of charts to be displayed.
 That webservice is [charts-js-rest](https://github.com/mmontes11/charts-js-rest).